在围压和渗透率作为孔隙大小函数的条件下地质力学及相态变化对非常规油气开发效果的影响

 The condensate production was analyzed over a 15 year time frame.
 Confined phase behavior of the fluid resulted in a 10.6% decrease in cumulative condensate production when compared to bulk phase behavior.
 The confined phase behavior of the fluids caused more fluids to drop out inside the hydraulic fractures impeding the amount of liquid production.
 Poisson’s ratio increased from 0.15 to 0.35 resulted in a 1.4% decrease in cumulative condensate production.
 Young’s modulus increased from 1.6e6 to 3.6e6 psi resulted in a 1.5% decrease in cumulative condensate production.
 The less the reservoir rock would compact reduced the amount of condensate production.
 Matrix and natural fracture permeability decreased by 50% of their original values, as pore pressure decreased from 5000 to 2000 psi, resulted in a 1.2% production increase and 2.8% production decrease respectively in cumulative condensate production.

 Not accounting for confined phase behavior and geomechanics can result in up to 12% variation in of cumulative condensate production estimations.
 Incorporating confined phase behavior results in liquid loading of the reservoir and impedes condensate production.
 Geomechanics related to rock deformation allow the system to more accurately predict production as pore pressure is maintained for a longer duration of time.
 The natural fractures provide conduits from the unstimulated area of the reservoir and significantly impact the estimations of hydrocarbon production.
-Understanding the interaction of fluids and reservoir rock during production will lead to improved reservoir development and simulation
+Understanding the interaction of fluids and reservoir rock during production will lead to improved reservoir development and simulation.

 发表评论